-Leverage Points will be one of the first major projects worldwide to address the underlying, foundational issues of how of complex social-ecological systems can be transformed via such leverage points.
-The overarching goal of the project is to critically examine potentially important leverage points for sustainability that have received relatively little attention to date.
-To this end, we propose to study the re-structuring of institutions, re-connecting people with nature, and re-thinking knowledge for sustainability.
-Our genuinely inter- and transdisciplinary approach will identify new, concrete measures that can be taken to bring about urgently needed changes to current, unsustainable, human-environment relationships.
+Leverage Points became one of the first major projects worldwide to address the underlying, foundational issues of how of complex social-ecological systems can be transformed via such leverage points.
+The overarching goal of the project was to critically examine potentially important leverage points for sustainability that had received relatively little attention to date.
+To this end, we proposed to study the re-structuring of institutions, re-connecting people with nature, and re-thinking knowledge for sustainability.
+Our genuinely inter- and transdisciplinary approach identified new, concrete measures that can be taken to bring about urgently needed changes to current, unsustainable, human-environment relationships.

 A systems thinking approach

-Much of the recent ground-breaking research within sustainability science using systems thinking has focused on quantitative systems modelling.
-In addition to quantitative modelling, there has been an emphasis on resilience-related concepts such as feedback loops, path dependency, lock-in, and stability.
-While quantitative systems modelling and resilience-related concepts are undoubtedly important to understand and solve some sustainability problems, Leverage Points will focus on another key aspect of system thinking which has received considerably less attention to date: How can social-ecological systems be purposefully moved onto more sustainable development trajectories through the use of leverage points?
+Much of the recent ground-breaking research within sustainability science using systems thinking had focused on quantitative systems modelling.
+In addition to quantitative modelling, there had been an emphasis on resilience-related concepts such as feedback loops, path dependency, lock-in, and stability.
+While quantitative systems modelling and resilience-related concepts are undoubtedly important to understand and solve some sustainability problems, Leverage Points focused on another key aspect of system thinking which had received considerably less attention to date: How could social-ecological systems be purposefully moved onto more sustainable development trajectories through the use of leverage points?

 Places to intervene in a system: Leverage Points